dutc/code-or-die/README.md

 All beams have unique tuning parameters that can be changed at any time.

-Upon submitting an API request to travel from one beam motivator to another, the travelling ship must provide the tuning parameters for the destination beam.
+Upon submitting an API request to travel from one beam motivator to another, the travelling ship must provide the tuning parameters for both the source and destination beam.

+(Note: you can share tuning parameters for your beam stations with your allies. *TODO*: Tuning parameters are probably just <int, int> vectors?)

 If the tuning parameters for the destination beam are within <%5 tolerance, then transit occurs normally.

-If the tuning parameters for the destination beam are between 5% and 50% tolerance, then the transiting ship is immediately destroyed, but both beam stations are left intact.
+If the tuning parameters for the destination beam are between 5% and 50% tolerance, then the transiting ship is immediately destroyed, but both beam stations are left intact. (*TODO*: tuning parameter alignment is just angle between 2d vectors?)

 *TODO:* Remove the following rules about bad tuning parameters?
 Why did I add them in the first place?